CSCfi/csc-user-guide/FAQ.md

 bash tests/run_tests.sh
 ```

+The tests depend on the Conda environment, so remember to activate it before running them.

 #### Scripts

 If you're adding entries to the _What's new_ or _Applications_ sections and want to check that they are generated correctly, you can run the scripts with